creativescala/creative-scala/src/pages/substitution/order.md

 import doodle.backend.StandardInterpreter._
 ```

-We're now ready to tackle the question of order-of-evaluation directly.
+We're now ready to tackle the question of order-of-evaluation.
-We might wonder if the order of evaluation even matter?
+We might wonder if the order of evaluation even matters?
 In the examples we've looked at so far the order doesn't seem to matter, except for the issue that we cannot evaluate an expression before it's sub-expressions.

 To investigate these issues further we need to introduce a new concept.